baileyp1/PhylogenomicsPipelines/README.md

 # PhylogenomicsPipelines

 This repository contains two pipelines to perform phylogenomic analysis.
-One pipeline recovers genes from sample Illumina read data or from transcriptome assemblies or from (un)annotated genomes.
+One pipeline recovers genes from sample Illumina read data or from transcriptome assemblies or from (un)annotated genomes using a set of reference genes.
 The second pipeline performs phylogenetic analysis on the recovered genes to obtain a species tree.
 The pipelines run on Linux (and with the [Slurm](https://slurm.schedmd.com/) job manager, if installed) and MacOS.

 This software has been used in the following work to construct and analyse the [Kew Tree of Life](https://treeoflife.kew.org/) ([PAFTOL](https://www.kew.org/science/our-science/projects/plant-and-fungal-trees-of-life) project) up to and including Release 3.0: